SOC 2 vs GDPR: Differences, Overlaps, and Compliance

 What is a Common Control Framework for SOC 2 and GDPR?

 A Common Control Framework (CCF) is a centralized set of controls cross-mapped to multiple standards.
-Define a control like "All company laptops are encrypted and have device management," then map it to SOC 2 (Security criterion) and GDPR (encryption as an expected measure) automatically.
+Define a control like “all company laptops are encrypted and have device management,” then map it to SOC 2 (Security criterion) and GDPR (encryption as an expected measure) automatically.

 How Does Automated Evidence Collection Help with Both?